ABZ-Aaron/DataEngineerZoomCamp/week_2_data_ingestion/README.md

 You may not need to change anything.
 But `trips_data_all` should represent the name of your big query dataset, which you will find in the `variables` file we defined in week 1 under the `terraform` folder.

-I've commented the below files to try explain things:
+I've commented the below file to try explain things:

 ```python
 # data_ingestion_gcs_dag.py